Internet censorship circumvention: In response to blocking events

 In response to the blocking of Twitter in Turkey during 2014, information about alternate DNS servers was widely shared, since using another DNS server (such as Google Public DNS) allowed users to access Twitter.
 The day after the block was imposed, the total number of posts made in Turkey had increased by 138%, according to Brandwatch, an Internet measurement firm.

-After ban on the Telegram messaging app in Iran during April 2018, web searches for VPN and other circumvention software increased by as much as 48 times for some search terms, but there was evidence that users were downloading unsafe software.
+After the ban on the Telegram messaging app in Iran during April 2018, web searches for VPN and other circumvention software increased by as much as 48 times for some search terms, but there was evidence that users were downloading unsafe software.
 As many as a third of Iranian Internet users used the Psiphon tool in the days immediately following the block; in June 2018, as many as 3.5 million Iranian users continued to use the tool.

 Anonymity, risks, and trust

 Systems for circumvention and anonymity are different.
 Circumvention systems are designed to bypass Internet blocking, but they do not usually protect user identities.
 Anonymous systems protect a user's identity, but while they can contribute to censorship circumvention, this is not their primary function.
 Public proxy sites do not provide anonymity, since they can view and record the location of computers making requests, in addition to the websites accessed.

 In many jurisdictions, accessing blocked content is a serious crime, particularly for content that is considered to be child pornography, a threat to national security, or an incitement to violence.
 For this reason, it is important to understand circumvention technologies—and the protections that they do (or do not) provide—and to use only tools that are appropriate in a particular context.
 Significant care must be taken to install, configure, and use circumvention tools properly.
 People associated with dissident, protest, or reform groups, or high-profile rights organizations, should take extra precautions to protect their online identities.

 Circumvention sites and tools should be provided and operated by trusted third parties, located outside the censoring jurisdiction, who do not collect identities and other personal information.
 Trusted family and friends known personally by the circumventor are best; but when family and friends are unavailable, sites and tools provided by individuals or organizations that are known only by their reputations, or through recommendations and endorsements by other people, may need to be used.
 Commercial circumvention services may provide anonymity during Internet surfing, but these services could be legally compelled to make their records and users' personal information available to law enforcement authorities.